kachurovskiy/nanoels/h5/README.md

 Operation can be stopped at any time by pressing 🖥️`mStop` / ⌨️`Esc` or using manual move buttons.

+Handwheels are ignored when this mode is on.

 ### Automatic threading

 Press 🖥️`bMode` to switch to the automatic threading which will cut a thread (optionally multi-start one) in multiple passes.

+First passes are larger than average, final passes are shallower.

 Set the desired pitch to a suitable value e.g. `2mm` or `20tpi`.
 Negative pitch will result in a left thread and will make the operation start from the left limit, positive pitch will make the operation start from the right.
 All soft limits (left, right, up, down) must be set before the operation can be started.